-Academically Gifted (AG) students are described as students who demonstrate remarkably high levels of accomplishment compared with others of their same age, experience, or environment.
-The AG Program provides a continuum of services to address the academic needs of these students.
-Whenever district-wide achievement data that is state or nationally normed is available, all students' scores are examined for evidence of the need for AG identification and services.
+Academically and/or Intellectually Gifted (AIG) students are described as students who demonstrate remarkably high levels of accomplishment compared with others of their same age, experience, or environment.
+The district's gifted programming provides a continuum of services to address the academic needs of these students.
+Whenever district-wide achievement data that is state or nationally normed is available, all students' scores are examined for evidence of the need for gifted identification and services.
 Students may also be referred for review by teachers, parents, community members or through self-nomination.
+Such review may not necessarily lead to additional testing or schedule changes, but will allow the school-based Team for Academically Gifted (TAG) to evaluate and address the student's academic needs.

-Eligibility for AG services is determined in reading and/or mathematics based on a student's achievement test scores and academic performance indicators.
+Eligibility for academically gifted services is determined in reading and/or mathematics based on a student's achievement test scores.

-In middle school, AG academic needs in English/language arts (ELA) and mathematics are addressed through enrollment in advanced or accelerated courses and differentiated classroom practices.
+In middle school, advanced academic needs in English/language arts (ELA) and mathematics are addressed through enrollment in advanced or accelerated courses and differentiated classroom practices.
+Students identified as academically gifted in reading are enrolled in the advanced ELA course for their grade level.
+Students identified as academically gifted in math are enrolled in math courses based on the district's math placement criteria.
+Students identified as intellectually gifted are typically enrolled in standard courses with differentiation provided by the regular education classroom teacher.
 In ELA and math courses, AG students are grouped with students of similar academic achievement to maximize their opportunity for rigorous curriculum and instruction.
-Students attend heterogeneous classes for science and social studies.
+Middle school science and social studies classes are grouped heterogeneously.

-Students who demonstrate a need for Very Strong (VS) AG services are eligible to participate in the VS program offered exclusively at The Academy at Lincoln.
-In the VS program, the AG academic needs of VS eligible students are addressed through participation in advanced and accelerated classes in all four core subject areas: English/Language Arts, Math, Science, and Social Studies.
+Students who demonstrate a need for Very Strong (VS) academically and intellectually gifted services are eligible to participate in the VS program offered exclusively at The Academy at Lincoln.
+In the VS program, the academic and intellectual needs of VS-eligible students are addressed through participation in advanced and accelerated classes in all four core subject areas: English/Language Arts, Math, Science, and Social Studies.
+Students eligible for VS services apply to the VS Program during the district's Choice Application Window.

-Parents of all AG students in middle school receive annual plans describing the extent of differentiation that will occur for AG students in each area of eligibility.
-A Differentiated Education Plan (DEP) outlining the student's eligibility for AG services is kept in each student's cumulative file.
-The DEP is reviewed annually.
+Parents of all academically gifted students in middle school receive the grade-specific Differentiated Education Plan (DEP) outlining the student's eligibility for gifted services.
+The DEP outlines the curricular and instructional differences between standard and advanced or accelerated courses.

-AG students are expected to maintain high achievement in the identified subject areas, and their academic performance is reviewed regularly.
-When they fail to maintain high achievement, parents and the school collaborate to develop a student support plan and to evaluate appropriate course placement.
+Academically and/or Intellectually Gifted students are expected to maintain high achievement in the identified subject.
+When they fail to maintain high achievement, the student's teacher(s) may utilize the MTSS framework to identify and implement recommended supports.